sopra-fs21-group-01/server/README.md

 Some features that could be integrated is to implement a music player which contains files either from a local storage or e.g. from spotify.
 Another one could be to create more complicated gamemodes as there exists many different rules that could be applied.
 Last most challenging feature to implement could be to integrate a voice chat, which may cause to extend the current architecture.

 ## Authors and Acknowledgement
-Last we want to thank all the Authors who contributed to this great project and also our TA Jan Willi who helped us in situation where we needed help
+Last we want to thank all the Authors who contributed to this great project and also our TA Jan Willi who helped us in situation where we needed help.
 - Claudius Knecht (claudius.knecht@uzh.ch)
 - Dean Heizmann (dean.heizmann@uzh.ch)
 - Tony Bang (tony.bang@uzh.ch)